bcmikulas/java-chapter-4/README.md

 - Create methods for Chapter 1 milestones in the App class.
 These methods must be declared static.
 - Create methods for Chapter 2 milestones in a Chapter2 class inside the App.java file.
 - Create methods for Chapter 3 milestones in a Chapter3 class inside the Chapter3.java file.
 These methods must be declared public.

 ___
+## Folder Structure

+The workspace contains two folders by default, where:

+- `src`: the folder to maintain sources
+- `lib`: the folder to maintain dependencies

+___
 ## Dependency Management